scynthiadunlop/WritingForDevelopersBook/links/README.md

 N/A

 ## Writing Resources Beyond the Book
+### Tools
+Tools we discovered since going to print
 - [Scramble](https://github.com/zlwaterfield/scramble): An open source Grammarly alternative.
 - [Bullshit remover](https://www.bullshitremover.com/): Paste crap, get truth.
 - [Napkin.ai](https://www.napkin.ai/): Turns your text into visuals.

+### On Writing
+Blogs on blogging
+- [Blogging through the decades](https://bcantrill.dtrace.org/2024/11/16/blogging-through-the-decades/): Bryan Cantrill reflects on two decades of blogging
+- [Blog writing for developers](https://rmoff.net/2023/07/19/blog-writing-for-developers/): Robin Moffatt's tips from the DevEx perspective
+- [Phil Eaton's blogs on writing](https://notes.eatonphil.com/tags/writing.html): Phil Eaton's tips on what to write about, what makes a great technical blog, and more